Spanish numbers are easy!

 Rocket Spanish: This is one of the most comprehensive online courses for Spanish.

-This is different to SpanishPod101 in that it offers a very structured, linear format taking you through each lesson from start to finish.
+This is different to SpanishPod101 in that it offers a very structured, linear format taking you through each lesson from start to finish (they cover Spanish numbers in detail).
 For someone brand new to Spanish and an inexperienced language learner, it’s ideal.

 More pricey definitely but a lot more overall value.